 - Place dates, pecans, coconut, chocolate chips, cocoa powder, and sea salt in a food processor and pulse to incorporate the ingredients.
 If the cocoa powder clings to the sides of the processor bowl, after 8 or 9 pulses, stop processing and scrape down sides.
 Sprinkle the vanilla extract over the mixture and process on high for 2-3 minutes, or until the mixture forms a consistent paste.
 There is no worry of over mixing, so allowing the processor to continue to run a little longer is okay.

 - Using a melon baller or a tablespoon, scoop small amounts of the truffle mix into the palm of your hand and roll or press into 1" size balls and place on a wax paper lined rimmed pan with a space between each.
 Depending on the size, this recipe should yield 18-22 bite-sized truffles.

 - Once all the mix is formed, place the pan of truffles in the freezer and freeze until firm, about 1 hour.
 The truffles need to be firm enough to not fall apart when dipped in chocolate.

 - When ready to cover the truffles in chocolate, melt 1 cup of semi-sweet chocolate in a double boiler.
 Remove truffles from the freezer and one-by-one, roll in the melted chocolate with a spoon until covered.
 Try to cover as thinly as possible, then transfer coated truffle back to the wax paper lined pan about 1 inch apart.
 Sprinkle a small amount of coarse sea salt on top of each one before the chocolate hardens.

 - Repeat until all the truffles are covered in chocolate and salted.

-- Place pan in the refrigerator to allow chocolate to set, 30 minutes to an hour.
+- Place pan in the refrigerator to allow chocolate to set, 20 to 30 minutes.
 Transfer truffles to a zip top bag or container and store in the refrigerator.